 Manufactured food products must be meticulously prepared with consumer safety in mind.
-The failure to do so could result in recalled products, sick consumers or even a product liability lawsuit.
+The failure to do so could result in recalled products, sick consumers, or even a product liability lawsuit.

 One of the most common causes of food poisoning is the E. coli bacteria.
 This bacteria lives in the intestines of various livestock animals.
 Improper or unsanitary slaughtering techniques could cause the bacteria to be transferred to the meat.
 If the meat is not thoroughly cooked, a person could become sick.
-The bacteria can also be found on improperly handled leafy greens, raw milk and contaminated drinking water.
+The bacteria can also be found on improperly handled leafy greens, raw milk, and contaminated drinking water.
 It is easily spread between people if they do not take care to thoroughly wash their hands.

 Symptoms of E. coli include bloody diarrhea and in some cases kidney failure.
 In the most severe cases, people may become blind or may need to have some of their bowel removed.
-Because these long-term consequences are so life-altering, those sickened by E. coli bacteria may wish to pursue a products liability lawsuit against the company that produced the food that caused the illness.
+Because these long-term consequences are so life-altering, those sickened by E. coli bacteria may wish to pursue a product liability lawsuit against the company that produced the food that caused the illness.
 These victims may be able to recover for past and future medical expenses, as well as other damages.